Mod 0 - Computer Setup

 Install Node

 To write JavaScript in the command line and use essential “packages” while building apps, node and npm must be on the machine. nvm allows us to easily change the version of node our machine is using.
-This applies to both Front End and Back End students.

 Action Items: